fastlane/fastlane/CONTRIBUTING.md

 The style validation is automatically done when running `rake test`.

 To automatically fix common code style issues (e.g. wrong spacing), run `rubocop -a`

-## Submit a pull request

-To submit the changes to the fastlane main repo, you have to do the following:

-- Open the GitHub page of the `fastlane`repository  (e.g. [https://github.com/fastlane/fastlane](https://github.com/fastlane/fastlane))
-- Click on `Fork` on the top right
-- On your terminal, navigate to the project and run `git remote add upstream https://github.com/[my_user]/fastlane` (or use the `git` URL if you use private key auth)
-- Squash your commits into one.
-For example,  to squash three commits into one, do the following: `$ git rebase -i HEAD~3`.
-In the text editor that comes up, replace the words "pick" with "squash" next to the commits you want to squash.
-Save and close the editor.
-For more information, take a look at [7.6 Git Tools - Rewriting History](http://git-scm.com/book/en/v2/Git-Tools-Rewriting-History)
-- Run `git push upstream master`.
-If you pushed before squashing, go back and do the previous step, and then run `git push upstream master --force`
-- Open `https://github.com/fastlane/fastlane` in your browser and click the green "Create Pull Request" button

 ## Need help?
 Please submit an [issue](https://github.com/fastlane/fastlane/issues) on GitHub and provide information about your setup